u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Edit Records with User-Defined Attributes
+- User can edit record with new User-defined Attribute
+- In this example, for record with Employee ID 00000005, its value of 'abcd' will be changed from '9123' to 'aaaa'.
 ```
 Which item you want to edit: 5
 Current Employee ID = 00000005, New Employee ID (Press Enter if No Change):